 30. Use a Dry-Erase Board: Writing notes and lists uses paper, which has to be processed from felled trees.
 A dry-erase board can get the job done, and you can erase and change the message whenever you want.

 31. Unplug Electronics that Aren’t Used Often: When things are plugged in, they still use energy.
 Unplug them when you are not using them and save on energy.

 32. Reduce the Use of Pesticides: It may be tempting to use pesticides to protect your plants, but the chemicals harm your body and the environment.
 Reducing or not using them altogether can make a huge difference.

 33. Reuse Party Decoration: Party decorations are often made of paper.
 Reusing them keeps more waste from being thrown into landfills.

 34. Telecommute: If possible, speak to your employer about telecommuting.
 This way, you don’t have to drive your car to work and increase the amount of greenhouse gases released into the air.

 People may not believe it, but making some of the smallest changes can make a huge difference in the amount of pollution in the air.
 If more and more families make these changes, the improvement in the quality of air around the world would be significant.
-This is something to consider the next time you purchase an item that is harmful to the environment, let your water run for too long or throw away something that be reused.
+This is something to consider the next time you purchase an item that is harmful to the environment, don’t let your water run for too long or throw away something that can be reused.